-On March 1, 1811, the time of year when warm winds blow, at 4 pm, all of Cairo was at Friday prayers when the Mameluke Beys took their last glittering ride.
-Dressed in their finest, the Beys came to coffee at Cairo's Citadel to celebrate the investiture of Mohammed Ali's son, Tusun, for his Arabian campaign to expel the Saudi Wahhabi rebels from the holy cities of Mecca and Medina.
-An intolerable insult to the Ottoman Sultan!
+On March 1,1811, the time of year when warm winds blow, at 4 pm all of Cairo was at Friday prayers, when the Mameluke Beys took their last glittering ride.
+Dressed in their finest, the Beys came to coffee at Cairo's Citadel to celebrate the investiture of Mohammed Ali's son Tusun's Arabian campaign to expel the Saudi Wahhabi Rebels from the Holy Cities of Mecca and Medina ...an intolerable insult to the Ottoman Sultan.

-Since the days of Saladin, Mamelukes were fair-haired slave soldiers.
-They were Christians from the Caucasus who fought in the Crusades, and after defeating the Mongols in 1260, ironically, they became the Defenders of Islam, forming a powerful Sultanate in Egypt.
+Since the days of Saladin, Mamelukes were fair haired slave soldiers.
+They were Christians from the Caucuses, who fought in the Crusades, and after defeating the Mongols in 1260, ironically, they became the Defenders of Islam, forming a powerful Sultanate in Egypt.
 But by 1517, Egypt was ruled by the Ottoman Turks.
 After decades of Mameluke dereliction of tribute to their Sultan in the Sublime Porte of Istanbul, after losing the Battle of Pyramids to Napoleon, the Sultan was done with them!
 Imbibing this volatile cocktail, the Mamelukes formed a treasonous alliance with The British...